 Focaccia bread and pizzas are probably two of my favorite breads.
 Living on a strict gluten free diet (with no cellulose or psyillium, either), I have resorted to making my own clean blends without these ingredients.
 It has something to do with IBS.
 You can now find lots of information online about these ingredients making IBS symptoms worse for many.
 I have known this to be true for me for so many years.
 Creating a gluten free sourdough focaccia bread that was worthy to be called focaccia has long been on my challenge list!

-While I’m always working to make a better blend or gluten free bread, I also love being able to my gluten free sourdough starter in many of my recipes.
-I love sourdough because of the taste, but also because of the health benefits of cultured bacteria foods, and just how it makes me feel when eating it.
+I’m always working to make a better blend or a better tasting and textured gluten free bread.
+I also love being able to use my gluten free sourdough starter in many of my recipes to help create a better dough or bread with these characteristics.
+I love sourdough starter because of the taste, but also because of the health benefits of cultured bacteria foods, and just how it makes me feel when eating it.

 So, creating a delicious gluten free sourdough focaccia bread has long been on my list!
 I also love painting and creating masterpieces with food, so this decorated Gluten Free Sourdough Focaccia Bread is so fantastic!
 I’ll always say yes to a new thicker gluten-free focaccia bread made with sourdough.
 It’s so yummy!